 Veterinary Care of Urinary Tract Infection in Dogs

-When suspecting a urinary tract infection in dogs, a veterinarian should be your first point of contact.
+If you suspect a urinary tract infection in your dog, a veterinarian should be your first point of contact.
 A professional will be able to determine if it’s really a UTI that’s occurring or not, and thus be able to take the appropriate steps to treating and healing the issue.

 During the initial appointment, your vet will request a sample of the dog's urine which is sent out for lab results which are usually available within a day or two.
 During testing, staff are looking for culture levels to indicate how severe the urinary infection is.

-High concentrations may indicate pyelonephritis, otherwise known as a kidney infection.
-No matter the result (severe or not), the urine sample will help the staff determine exactly which kind of antibiotic to prescribe your ailing pup, as UTI in dogs can be caused from a variety of bacterium (Weese, et al. 2015).
+High concentrations may indicate pyelonephritis, otherwise known as a kidney infection in dogs.
+No matter the result (severe or not), the urine sample will help the veterinary staff determine exactly which kind of antibiotic to prescribe your ailing pup, as UTI in dogs can be caused from a variety of bacterium (13, 14).

-Veterinarians generally prescribe antibiotics that will help flood urine with antimicrobials which will then act as a flushing agent, ridding the body of infection whenever the dog pees (Weese, et al. 2011).
+Veterinarians generally prescribe antibiotics that will help flood urine with antimicrobials which will then act as a flushing agent, ridding the dog's body of infection whenever the dog pees (19).
 Due to this, it’s likely the medication will make your dog urinate regularly.

-The treatment is likely to last about 10 to 14 days (Westropp, et al. 2014).
-If you have a job that requires your attention and aren’t able to stay home to routinely let your pet outside, use pet pee pads and consider hiring a dog-sitter or walker, or enlist the help of a trusted friend or neighbor.
+If you have a job that requires your attention and aren’t able to stay home to routinely let your dog outside for bathroom breaks, it's recommended to use pee pads and/or hiring a dog sitter or walker, and/or enlist the help of a trusted friend or neighbor.

 Some pet owners may be familiar with the signs of urinary tract infection in dogs and think they can treat it themselves, skipping a bill from the vet.
 However, in addition to the fact that UTI in dogs symptoms mimic serious health conditions, UTIs (as discussed) are created and affected by different forms of bacteria, which are treated differently.

-For example, a dog-owner may know to give their dog sugar-free cranberry concentrate to treat a UTI, but this will only be effective if they administer the correct dosage based on their dog’s age and weight and if the UTI was caused by E. coli.
-Any other bacteria will not respond as is desired to cranberry concentrate.
+For example, a dog owner may know to give their dog sugar-free cranberry concentrate to treat a UTI, but this will only be effective if they administer the correct dosage based on their dog’s age and weight, and only if the dog's UTI was caused specifically by E. coli bacterium (22, 23).
+Any other bacteria will not respond to cranberry concentrate.

 At-Home Care of Urinary Tract Infection in Dogs

 As your dog fights off the infection, they’ll need all the water they can get.
-Be sure to monitor their intake, encouraging them to drink, even to the point of using a plastic syringe to administer water to them if needed.
-The easiest way to ensure your dog is staying hydrated is to place extra water bowls around the house and be sure to point them out to them.
-Dog water fountains are also more enticing for pets than bowls.
+Be sure to monitor your dog's water intake, encouraging them to drink, even to the point of using a plastic syringe to administer water to them if needed.

-Use of water fountains and additional placement of water bowls around the house could mean the difference between them choosing to lap up some much-needed water or deciding that the distance they’d have to waddle to their water bowl in the kitchen is simply not worth leaving their comfortable napping spot.
+Use of water fountains, additional placement of water bowls around the house and bone broth could mean the difference between your dog choosing to lap up some much-needed water or deciding that the distance they’d have to waddle to their water bowl in the kitchen is simply not worth leaving their comfortable napping spot.

-The best supplements for urinary tract infection in dogs with a compromised immune system will include concentrated vitamin C which you can purchase in tablets for your pet.
-While you continue to follow the instructions of the vet and administer antibiotics, be aware that these medicines may inadvertently flush away healthy bacteria from the body.
+The best supplements for urinary tract infection in dogs, especially pets with compromised immune systems, should include concentrated Vitamin C which you can buy in tablet form.
+While you continue to follow the instructions of the vet and administer antibiotics, be aware that this medicine may inadvertently flush away healthy bacteria from the body.

-To combat this, you can add a dollop of sugar-free, plain Greek yogurt to Fido’s nightly meal.
-As a probiotic, yogurt is rich in live cultures which promote healthy bacteria and have been shown to help with UTI (Borchert, et al. 2008).
-These can also be given as dog probiotic supplements.
+To counteract that, you can add a dollop of sugar-free, plain Greek yogurt to your dog's nightly meal.
+As a probiotic, yogurt is rich in live cultures which promote healthy bacteria in a dog's gut and have been shown to help with UTI (24).
+For even more live cultures and potentially better results, these can also be given as probiotic supplements.

-Additionally, some fresh and natural healthy herbs, particularly parsley, can be added to your dog’s meals to encourage quick and smooth recovery.
-Parsley is a natural antiseptic, making it particularly beneficial during a urinary tract infection.
+Additionally, some fresh and natural healthy herbs, particularly parsley, can be added to your dog’s meals to encourage quicker and smoother recovery (25).
+Parsley is a natural antiseptic, making it particularly beneficial for dog urinary tract infections.

-Likewise, blueberries and cranberries have been scientifically proven as natural antiseptics as well.
-Avoid giving your dog store-bought cranberry juice, however, as it’s typically surging with sugars.
+Likewise, blueberries and cranberries have been scientifically proven as natural antiseptics (26, 27).
+Avoid giving your dog store-bought cranberry juice because it’s typically surging with sugars.
 Instead, look for cranberry concentrate.
-Although extremely bitter and tart to the taste, this concentrate is what health care professionals intended for the public to drink, rather than sugary fruit juices, when suffering from UTIs (Guay, 2009).
+Although extremely bitter and tart to the taste, this concentrate is what health care professionals intended for the public to drink, rather than sugary fruit juices, when suffering from UTIs (28).

 Top off your dog's water bowl with some cranberry concentrate but be sure to keep their usual water bowl untouched as you want to ensure they’re drinking water and not avoiding it altogether.